Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Rishi Mody

 Yeah, hi.
-So Manoj, one fundamental question on how the market is behaving.
-How is competition behaving in terms of pricing aggressiveness, especially with AI benefits being priced into say contracts.
-Are you seeing rationality or irrationality in the market currently and how are we tackling this?
+So Manoj, one fundamental question on how the market is behaving?
+How is competition behaving in terms of pricing aggressiveness, especially with AI benefits being priced into, say, contracts?
+Are you seeing rationality or irrationality in the market currently?
+And how are we tackling this?

 Manoj Raghavan

-No, I don’t think we have seen irrationality in general.
-Right.
-Because see ER&D is still a very, very specialized.
-It is not that, you know, we can use AI or Genai across the board.
-Right.
-So having said that, yes, we have seen a few contracts where there have been competition that has priced very, very aggressively.
-And we are also a little bit surprised.
-We don’t know whether it is because that they have used Genai or they have assumed that Genai will lead to certain productivity.
-See Genai.
-I don’t think we can see Genai as you can cut and paste in all situations.
+So having said that, yes, we have seen a few contracts there.
+There have been competition that has priced very, very aggressively, and we are also a little bit surprised.
+We don’t know whether it is because that they have used Gen AI and — or they have assumed that Gen AI will lead to certain productivity.
+See, Gen AI, I don’t think you can see Gen AI as you can cut and paste in all situations, right?
+That is a very wrong way of looking at Gen AI.
+And there are — I know that there is — there are a few competition who are pretty aggressive in using some of this.

-Right.
-That is a very wrong way of looking at Genai.
-And there are.
-I know that there are a few competition who are pretty aggressive in using some of this.
-But even customers are very, very careful before they accept a complete Genai based solution and so on.
-So largely I would say we’re not seeing irrationality that you indicated.
-There are a few cases here and there, but we’re not sure whether it is Genai or some other factor that are playing.
+But even customers are very, very careful before they accept a complete Gen AI-based solution and so on, right?
+So largely, I would say, we’re not seeing irrationality that you indicated.
+There are a few cases here and there, but we’re not sure whether it is Gen AI or some other factors that are playing.

 Rishi Mody